vercel/next.js/examples/with-passport-and-next-connect/README.md

 # next-connect and Passport

-This example creates a basic [CRUD](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete) app using [next-connect](https://github.com/hoangvvo/next-connect).
-It features cookie based authentication using [Passport.js](http://www.passportjs.org/).
+This example creates a basic [CRUD](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete) app using [next-connect](https://github.com/hoangvvo/next-connect) and cookie based authentication with [Passport.js](http://www.passportjs.org/).

 The example shows how to do a sign up, login, logout, and account deactivation.
-It utilizes [SWR](https://swr.now.sh/).
+It utilizes [SWR](https://swr.now.sh/) to fetch the API.

 The users database is mocked using the cookie session (using `req.session.users`).
 Follow the comments in code to add a database.